How to succeed as the leader of a distributed team?

 Now is the time to rethink outdated policies and procedures

-It’s challenging to find positives in the middle of chaos.
-And if you’re the leader of a newly formed distributed team, you’re likely struggling to maintain business as usual at a time of unusual uncertainty.
+The world of work has changed.
+And if you’re the leader of a newly formed distributed team, you’re likely struggling to maintain business as usual and adapt to a post-covid working world.
 Even established leaders of remote teams are finding change forced upon them at an unprecedented rate.

 But welcome surprises can emerge from even the most challenging circumstances.
 As a leader, you have an opportunity to rethink policies and procedures that may have already been outdated.
 So take a moment for yourself, breathe deeply, and consider how you can effect positive change at a time when more than ever, your team is in need of compassionate leadership.

 Here are just a few examples of how you can establish a ‘new normal’ for your team.

 Good communication has always been essential to team leadership.
 But in a remote or hybrid work setting, it’s of paramount importance.
 It’s vital to reach out to your team on a regular basis — especially if they’re accustomed to regularly interacting with you face-to-face.
 When you and your team are likely facing the challenges and distractions associated with working from home, the power of good communication practices becomes even more apparent.
 It can start by simply letting your team know that you’re there for them.

 An open-door policy is easily understood when you’re co-located in an office.
 But in the realm of remote work, your team doesn’t have the same visual cues.
 Don’t take it for granted that your team implicitly knows they’re welcome to reach out to you — be explicit about your willingness and availability to talk with them.
 Actively encourage them to touch base when they have concerns or are facing roadblocks.